 - Current Status, Accomplishments to Date, Timeline, and Use of Funds.
 Give insight into the current status of your product or service.
 What does the near future look like and how will you use the money you are trying to raise?

-Another structure commonly used for pitch decks are the following:
+Another structure commonly used for pitch decks is the following:

 - Business model